ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Development/FrameworkModules.md

-s defines the s-coordinate of the vehicle on the road. laneId specifies the id of the lane on which the car will be placed. roadId specifies the openDrive road on which the car will be placed. offset defines the offset of the vehicle from the middle of the lane.
+s defines the s-coordinate of the vehicle on the road. laneId specifies the id of the lane on which the car will be placed. roadId specifies the OpenDRIVE road on which the car will be placed. offset defines the offset of the vehicle from the middle of the lane.
 A negative offset moves the vehicle to the right and positive offset to the left.

 It is possible to add stochastics to the placement of ego and scenario vehicles.
-The optional xml-tag Stochastics below the lane tag specifies the probablities.
+The optional xml-tag Stochastics below the lane tag specifies the probabilities.

 ```xml
 <Position>